metio/terraform-provider-k8s/docs/data-sources/policy_karmada_io_override_policy_v1alpha1_manifest.md

 - `annotations_overrider` (Attributes List) AnnotationsOverrider represents the rules dedicated to handling workload annotations (see [below for nested schema](#nestedatt--spec--overriders--annotations_overrider))
 - `args_overrider` (Attributes List) ArgsOverrider represents the rules dedicated to handling container args (see [below for nested schema](#nestedatt--spec--overriders--args_overrider))
 - `command_overrider` (Attributes List) CommandOverrider represents the rules dedicated to handling container command (see [below for nested schema](#nestedatt--spec--overriders--command_overrider))
+- `field_overrider` (Attributes List) FieldOverrider represents the rules dedicated to modifying a specific field in any Kubernetes resource.
+This allows changing a single field within the resource with multiple operations.
+It is designed to handle structured field values such as those found in ConfigMaps or Secrets.
+The current implementation supports JSON and YAML formats, but can easily be extended to support XML in the future. (see [below for nested schema](#nestedatt--spec--overriders--field_overrider))
 - `image_overrider` (Attributes List) ImageOverrider represents the rules dedicated to handling image overrides. (see [below for nested schema](#nestedatt--spec--overriders--image_overrider))
 - `labels_overrider` (Attributes List) LabelsOverrider represents the rules dedicated to handling workload labels (see [below for nested schema](#nestedatt--spec--overriders--labels_overrider))
 - `plaintext` (Attributes List) Plaintext represents override rules defined with plaintext overriders. (see [below for nested schema](#nestedatt--spec--overriders--plaintext))